• Skip to primary navigation

 Instructions

-• Sift together the flour and baking powder into the bowl of an electric mixer, or a large bowl if mixing by hand
+- Sift together the flour and baking powder into the bowl of a stand mixer with paddle attachment, or a large bowl if mixing by hand2 cups white whole-wheat flour, 2 teaspoon baking powder

-• Add in the melted butter, mashed potato and buttermilk and mix well until combined and a soft dough has formed and the dough clears the sides of the bowl.
-Add more flour if needed (but it should be a little bit sticky)
+- Add in the melted butter, mashed potato, buttermilk, and chives if using, and mix well until combined, and a soft dough has formed and the dough clears the sides of the bowl.
+Add more flour if needed (but it should be a little bit sticky)¼ cup butter, ¾ cup leftover mashed potato, 1 cup buttermilk, 1 tablespoon chopped chives, salt and pepper to taste

 Notes